Profitability Ratios Formula (Table of Contents)

 Things to Remember

-- Similarly, a decrease in net profit margin is not always bad for a business which is at a growing stage.
+- Similarly, a decrease in net profit margin is not always bad for a business that is at a growing stage.
 Sometimes, business forgoes their profits and margin and give huge discounts to customers to increase their presence in the industry and customers.

 Relevance and Uses Profitability Ratios Formula